StevenBlack/hosts/readme.md

 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

-You can add any additional sources you'd like under the data/ directory.
-Provide a copy of the current `hosts` file and a file called update.info with the URL to the `hosts` file source.
-This will allow updateHostsFile.py to automatically update your source.
+You can add additional sources by placing them in the `data/` directory.
+Provide a copy of that new `hosts` file, and place its update url in `update.info`.
+The `updateHostsFile.py` routine will automatically refresh the `hosts` file from source each time a new amalgamated file is generated.

 ## Using updateHostsFile.py

-This Python script will generate a unique hosts file based on the sources provided.
-You can either have the script go out and fetch an updated version over the web (defined by the update.info text file in the source's directory), or it will use the `hosts` file you already have checked into your source's data folder.
+This Python script will generate a unique hosts file based on the sources in the `data/` folder.
+You can either have the script go out and fetch an updated version over the web (defined by the update.info text file in the source's directory), or it will use the `hosts` file that's already there.

 Usage

     python updateHostsFile.py

 **TAKE NOTE** this script is tested with Python version 2.7.10.
-I hope to have a Python 3 version soon.

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.

 In most operating systems, the `hosts` file is preferential to `DNS`.
 Therefore if a host name is resolved by the `hosts` file, the request never leaves your computer.

 Having a smart `hosts` file goes a long way towards blocking malware, adware, and other irritants.

 For example, to nullify requests to some doubleclick.net servers, adding these lines to your hosts file will do it:

     # block doubleClick's servers
     127.0.0.1 ad.ae.doubleclick.net